AElangovan-pcd/Bodhi/readme.md

-# About hiabPal
+# About Bodhi
-Bodhi was developed by Codophile students.
+Bodhi was developed by Codophile.

 # Server Requirements